Recycling and Manufacturing

 *Although we accept all electronics at all sites, we can best accommodate donations of large TV’s at our Division Ave location in Eugene.

 St. Vincent de Paul is the world leader in mattress recycling.
 DR3, our operation in California, was the first commercially viable mattress recycling business in the world.
 Today, with operations in Livermore, Woodland, and Stockton, California; and Eugene, Oregon; we recycle over 300,000 mattresses and box spring foundations each year.

 Mattresses and boxsprings are cut open and separated into various components, including cotton, foam, wood and steel.
 These materials are baled and shipped out for recycling.

 In addition to providing a benefit for the planet St. Vincent’s de Paul’s mattress recycling program creates entry-level jobs for ex-offenders and others who have barriers to employment.
 We pay above minimum wage, provide benefits such as health care, and give people transferable skills that can help them find good-paying jobs in the community.

-- Individuals in Oregon must drop their mattresses off at a Lane County Waste Transfer Station.
+- Individuals must drop their mattresses off at a Lane County Waste Transfer Station

-- Businesses in Oregon with 10 or more mattresses, Email Daven for info or to set up a recycling account in Oregon.
+- Businesses with 10 or more mattresses: Email Daven for info or to set up a recycling account in Oregon

-- Individuals in California find a drop off location using the Mattress Recycling Location finder.
+- Individuals can find a drop off location using the Mattress Recycling Location finder.

-- Businesses in California Email DR3 Dispatch for info about our DR3 Mattress Recycling locations or visit our website www.mattressrecycling.us
+- Businesses: Email DR3 Dispatch for info about our DR3 Mattress Recycling locations or visit our website www.mattressrecycling.us

 - DR3 Recycling Stockton: WE’VE MOVED!
 3837 Producers Dr. Suite 500 Stockton, CA 95206